 Gunman Kills 1 at Retirement Center

-Authorities described the suspect only as 55-year-old man who pulled up to the building in a rental moving truck.
+Authorities said the 55-year-old man pulled up to the building in a rental moving truck.

 Fran Dorsch, a 67-year-old resident of Ventana Lakes, said she was at the pool behind the club with her grandchildren when people came out of the building screaming.

 ``I thought they were fighting with each other, but then they said a man had a gun,″ she said. ``I heard the shots, ‘Pop, pop, pop.’ ″

 One woman died after being transported to John C. Lincoln Hospital-North Mountain, said hospital spokeswoman Susan Fuchs.

 The Arizona Republic reported on its Web site that the 75-year-old woman was shot in the head and shoulders.
 Her identity had not been released.

 Victims Charles Yankowski, 69, and Gilbert McCurdy, 63, were both listed in fair condition at Lincoln Hospital, said spokeswoman Polly McGary.

 Two other victims were being treated at St. Joseph’s Hospital and Medical Center, said hospital spokeswoman Catherine Menor.